 And, you’ll use 1 larger bead (or large-hole button) to create a simple clasp.
 Options include:

-- 9x6mm crow bead (these are plastic, but we forgive them because there is a glow-in-the dark option!!!)
+- 9x6mm crow bead (these are plastic, but they’re a nice size)

 - Any other bead or button with a hole size of approx. 3-4mm

 For the bracelet pictured above, I decided to go full retro 1970’s and use barrel Mirage Beads™ since they are reminiscent of the mood rings that were popular back then — the beads actually change color with small temperature changes!

 I decided to also use C-Koop enameled copper “shorties” because I’ve always liked the colorful, enameled C-Koop components.
 For the clasp, I chose a matching

 C-Koop enameled copper cupped disk which worked perfectly to make a simple button-style clasp.

 Plan your pattern ahead of time to see how many beads will fit in the desired bracelet length.
 You can use just one type of bead, or create a pattern that alternates between 2 or more types/colors of beads.
 In the bracelet pictured above, I chose to use 7 beads in a simple alternating pattern that is symmetrical and centered, with an enameled “shortie” in the center: M E M E M E M. I also chose to space my beads so that the blue enameled shorties would NOT end up next to the blue enameled clasp (cupped disk).